zeThijs/zeThijs/README.md

 <pre>   Hi
-This place will contain projects in (mostly) working state.
+This place will contain projects in working state.
 This includes vscripts for maps, sourcemod-plugins for nmrih, python tools and c# programs.
 I might Upload my electrical schematics at some points who knows